Stuck in someone else's frames? break free!

 2 green chilies finely chopped

-1 tsp ginger-garlic paste (1/2 tsp each from jars of minced )
+1 teaspoon ginger-garlic paste (1/2 tsp each from jars of minced )

-1 tbsp finely chopped mint and coriander leaves (cilantro leaves are
+1 Tablespoon finely chopped mint and coriander leaves (cilantro leaves are

 coriander)